 See Application Process for information on how to apply for Competitive Admission.

-Students who are not eligible for Freshman Direct Admission or who miss the deadline, or who change majors once at PBA are eligible for Guaranteed Admission if they started as freshmen at PBA.
-They must have a GPA of 3.5 or higher and a Science GPA of 3.25 or higher in required classes by October 1.
+Students who are not eligible for Freshman Direct Admission, or who miss the deadline, or who change majors once at PBA are eligible for Guaranteed Admission if they started as freshmen at PBA.
+They must have a GPA of 3.0 or higher and a Science/Math GPA of 2.75 or higher in required classes by October 1.
 They must also take the TEAS exam and receive a Total Individual Score of 68.7 or better by October 1.
 Guaranteed Admissions students must complete the same application as Competiive Admission students but do not actually compete for spots in the Upper Division.
 Transfer students are not eligible for Guaranteed Admission.

 Upper division classes start in either the Spring or Summer.
 Upon acceptance, students choose to take Introduction to Nursing, Pathophysiology and Pharmacology I, and Health Assessment in the Spring or Summer.
 Clinical courses begin in the Fall.

 To obtain the best chances of being accepted, you should apply by October 1.
 If the class is not full, the Admissions Committee will review applications once a month until the class is full.
 The earlier you apply, the better your chances of being accepted.
 The Admissions Committee gives priority to current PBA students.

 Ideal timeline for Admission to the Upper Division Nursing Major:

 Admission to the Lower Division nursing major is not selective.
 Any student may declare Nursing as a major by declaring it upon admission or filling out a Change of Major form.
 However, the required course work is rigorous and demanding.